voidtrance/voron-klipper-extensions/settling_probe/README.md

 #   Screw Tilt, etc.)
 ```

-The module also augments the `PROBE`, `PROBE_ACCURACY`, and `PROBE_CALIBRATE`
+The module also augments the `PROBE` and `PROBE_ACCURACY` commands with an
-commands with an extra parameter - `SETTLING_SAMPLE` - which can be used to
+extra parameter - `SETTLING_SAMPLE` - which can be used to control whether
-control whether the commands perform a settling sample independently from the
+the commands perform a settling sample independently from the
 `settling_sample` setting.